xamantra/momentum/docs/persistence.md

   }
 ```

-- Now, for `.fromJson`, it is different but it still very easy to write:
+- Now, for `.fromMap`, it is different but it still very easy to write:
 ```dart
   class ExampleModel extends MomentumModel<ExampleController> {